cricex/patient-outreach-live-agent/README.md

 ### What it does

-* Detects preventive care gaps from synthetic EHR like JSON such as mammogram or colonoscopy due
+* Detects preventive care gaps from synthetic EHR like data such as mammogram or colonoscopy due
 * Summarizes patient context in plain language as a `CALL_BRIEF`
-* Calls the patient and runs a real time, multilingual conversation that
+* Calls the patient and runs a real time, **unscripted** multilingual conversation that

-  * explains the screening
+  * uses the patient specific `CALL_BRIEF` as context so responses stay on topic
-  * answers common non clinical questions
+  * explains the screening and answers common non clinical questions
-  * offers appointment times using a mocked scheduler or routes to a human
+  * provides basic procedure information
-* Logs outcomes such as booked, declined, callback to a PoC datastore and exposes basic status metrics
+  * offers appointment times using a mocked scheduler

 ### Why it matters